ECP-VeloC/redset/doc/rst/schemes.rst

    XOR Reduce Scatter

 In general, different processes may write different numbers of files, and file sizes may be arbitrary.
-In Figure [fig-xor_general]_,  we illustrate how to extend the algorithm for the general case.
+In Figure :ref:`fig-xor_general`,  we illustrate how to extend the algorithm for the general case.
 First, we logically concatenate all of the files a process writes into a single file.
 We then compute the minimum chunk size such that N-1 chunks are equal to or larger than the largest logical file.
 Finally, we pad the end of each logical file with zeros,